Kia EV6 Review & Prices

-It’s an all-new model that is sold alongside alternatives such as the Nissan Ariya, Ford Mustang Mach-e and Volkswagen ID.4.
+The 2023 carwow Buy It Award winner is sold alongside alternatives such as the Nissan Ariya, Ford Mustang Mach-e and Volkswagen ID4.
 It sits above Kia’s other electric SUV, the e-Niro, costing more but dazzling with bold looks, more performance and up-to-the-minute tech.

 If the EV6’s looks aren’t for you, then the closely related Hyundai Ioniq 5 might appeal more with its retro cool.
 But what makes the Kia so clever?

-Well, there’s two things that make it stand out next to similarly priced alternatives.
+Well, there are two things that make it stand out next to similarly priced alternatives.
 The first is its deeply impressive maximum charging rate of 350kW.
-If you can find a charger that can deliver that, that means it can add 62 miles of range in just over four minutes.
+If you can find a charger that can deliver that, it can add 62 miles of range in just over four minutes.
 Speedy!